Mycelium-Lab/tokens/README.md

     <h1>Tokens</h1>
 </div>

 This repository contains the information about tokens across multiple chains in the "list" and "key-value" formats.
-The list of supported chains as well as the number of tokens is coherent within each file in the <a href='./content'>content</a> directory.
+The list of supported chains as well as the number of tokens is coherent within each subdirectory in the <a href='./content/main'>content/main</a> directory.
 The main source of data collection is <a href="https://www.coingecko.com/en/api/documentation">Coingecko</a>, however it can be blended with data from other sources.

 The information provided about each token: